1sagarthakur1/Nexus-Transit/README.md

 - open the terminal of your editor
 - use  --> git clone (paste link) <--
 - after the project is cloned to your folder
-- go to the YourDoorFoodApplication.java file inside com folder
+- go to the Nexus-Transit file inside com folder
 - run as Spring Boot

 # FLOW CHART